 One way the ilumivu System knows when someone needs help is by monitoring their physiology with wearable devices.
 Changes in the autonomic nervous system and in movement patterns can be used to trigger a notification to a patient and send them questions and/or intervention content.

 The system detects a change in the individual’s own unique patterns; it’s not comparing each person to a group or some external metric.
 It learns what an individual’s normal range is and monitors for departures from that range.

 For instance, when using the Garmin wearables one can monitor for various physiological metrics including Stress, HRV, HR, Steps, Calories burned, Pules Ox, etc.

-In this video our co-founder Kat Houghton show you how to set this up in the mEMA System so you can utilize this intelligence in your next study.
+In this video, our co-founder Kat Houghton shows you how to set this up in the mEMA System so you can utilize this intelligence in your next study.